 - Data size

 - Any.
 Data Refinery operates on a sample subset of rows in the data set.
+The sample size is 1 MB or 10,000 rows, whichever comes first.
 However, when you run a job for the Data Refinery flow, the entire data set is processed.

 For more information on choosing the right tool for your data and use case, see Choosing a tool.

 Before you can refine data, you need a project that uses Cloud Object Storage.

 Watch this video to see how to create a project.

 If you have data in cloud or on-premises data sources, you’ll need connections to those sources and you’ll need to add data assets from each connection.
 If you want to be able to save refined data to cloud or on-premises data sources, create connections for this purpose as well.
 Source connections can be used only to read data; target connections can be used only to load (save) data.
 When you create a target connection, be sure to use credentials that have Write permission or you won’t be able to save your Data Refinery flow output to the target.